Azure/azure-functions-dotnet-worker/README.md

 The Azure Functions .NET Isolated supports middleware registration, following a model similar to what exists in ASP.NET and giving you the ability to inject logic into the invocation pipeline, pre and post function executions.

-While the full middleware registration set of APIs is not yet exposed, middleware registration is supported and we've added an [example](https://github.com/Azure/azure-functions-dotnet-worker-preview/tree/main/FunctionApp/Middleware) to the sample application under the `Middleware` folder.

 ## Samples

 The samples for .NET Isolated using various Azure Functions bindings are available under `samples/SampleApp` ([link](https://github.com/Azure/azure-functions-dotnet-worker/tree/main/samples/SampleApp)).

 ## Create and run .NET Isolated functions

-**Note: VS and VS Code support is on the way.
-In the meanwhile, please use `azure-functions-core-tools` or the sample projects as a starting point.**
+**Note: Visual Studio and Visual Studio Code support is on the way.
+In the meantime, please use `azure-functions-core-tools` or the sample projects as a starting point.**

 ### Install .NET 5.0
 Download .NET 5.0 [from here](https://dotnet.microsoft.com/download/dotnet/5.0)